BranislavLazic/akka-cqrs-activator/README.md

 ### Issue tracking demo application which shows implementation of event sourcing and CQRS with Akka

+#### Technical requirements:

+- Scala 2.11
+- docker-compose version 1.8
+- SBT

+#### Up and run:

+- In root directory execute command: `docker-compose -up d` to start Cassandra
+- Then execute command: `sbt run` and you should be able to access application at: http://localhost:8000

 ### General concept:

 #### Data store